privacytrustlab/bias_in_FL/README.md

 ## Dependencies

-Our implementation of federated learning is based on the [FedML library](https://github.com/FedML-AI/FedML), and we use the machine learning tasks provided by [forlfork table]().
+Our implementation of federated learning is based on the [FedML library](https://github.com/FedML-AI/FedML), and we use the machine learning tasks provided by [folktables table](https://github.com/socialfoundations/folktables).

 We tested our code on `Python 3.8.13` and `cuda 11.4`.
 The essential environments are listed in the `environment.yml` file.
 Run the following command to create the conda environment: